Asking Fast Radio Bursts for More than Reionization History

-We also demonstrate that $d{\rm DM}/dz$ and the scatter in DM along different LoS (as a function of $z$) has the potential to discern different reionization histories and morphologies of the IGM.
+We also demonstrate that $d{\rm DM}/dz$ and the scatter in DM along different LoS (as a function of $z$) have the potential to discern different reionization histories and morphologies of the IGM.
 We explore a novel aspect of angular dispersion in DM (defined as \textit{structure function} in \S \ref{sec:str_fun}) at different redshifts.
 This structure function encodes information regarding the typical bubble sizes in the IGM as it probes the angular fluctuations.
-We validate our estimators on simple toy models of EoR light-cone signals.
-Later, we also apply our estimators to more realistic light-cones obtained from simulations.
+We validate our estimators on simple toy models of EoR light-cone (LC) signals.
+Later, we also apply our estimators to more realistic LCs obtained from simulations.
 We also perform a comparative study between different reionization histories.
 For this study, we primarily assume a scenario where the redshifts of the FRBs are known to within $10\%$ uncertainty.
 Later, we ignore the redshift information and compute the marginalized average DM over the EoR window.